Palette-Labs-Inc/registry/rfcs/00000-overview.md

 We develop structures for a [self-authenticating](https://en.wiktionary.org/wiki/self-authenticating) protocol specification; a new communication standard, set of rules, and technical specifications for building open e-commerce networks across which providers and their services are universally discoverable from any protocol-enabled application.

+Our design supports an interoperable network of independently hosted `Provider Supporting Nodes` and `Buyer Supporting Nodes` - generically referred to as a `Personal Data Stores (PDS)` - that are responsible for onboarding participants on either side of a market, storing their data, and relaying transaction `intents` to services in the network.

-Our design grants users the ability to "switch" between managed-hosts, shifting control to individuals within the network.
+Our design grants users the ability to "switch" between managed-hosts (PDS), shifting control to individuals within the network.
 This simple design modification ensures that the rent that any infrastructure provider might charge to an account in the network will fall to it's market clearing price.
 As such, most of the value created by the network will accrue to the edges, maximally benefiting the networks participants as the network matures.

 *Our design optimizes for:*
 - **User Choice**: if any Personal Data Store fails to maintain it's service, begins charging high fees, or has performance failures, users are free to switch to a new managed host (Personal Data Store)